...

 What is the Best Way to End a PowerPoint Presentation?

-PowerPoint presentations take a lot of time to make and can take an audience almost no time to forget.
+PowerPoint presentations take a lot of time and can take an audience almost no time to forget.
 Figuring out how to make a strong closing will help give your audience something to remember.

 The way you close each ppt depends on the nature of your discussion.